longyangking/RadioHeatMeta/README.md

 # RadioHeatMeta
-> Radiative heat transfer calculations
+> Radiative heat transfer calculations for multilayer systems

 # Feature
-+ Focus on Multilayer Radiative Heat transfer
++ Focus on Multilayer Near-field Heat transfer
++ Support the anisotropic permittivity and permeability
-+ Based on the open-source project [MESH](https://github.com/kfrancischen/MESH)
++ Based on the open-source project [MESH](https://github.com/kfrancischen/MESH) and [S4](https://github.com/victorliu/S4)

 ## Status
 Working on it